 “….I have seen how the idea of INTHE can lead me to focus on truth, love and joy in the now, which is wonderful, but how it can also make me lose interest in planning for the future.
 And yet I always come around to the same conclusion – we do not know.
 Ignoring the future because it is unlikely to matter might backfire.
 “Running for the hills” – to create our own ecocommunity – might backfire.
 But we definitely know that continuing to work in the ways we have done until now is not just backfiring – it is holding the gun to our own heads.
 With this in mind, we can choose to explore how to evolve what we do, without any simple answers.”

-In a lecture by Rupert Read (below) the argument is made that the Deep Adaptation agenda is about emphasizing how we need to revise our thinking and acting in ways that take seriously the possibility that very soon we will not be able to intervene to avert future catastrophes in the same way could have until now:
+In the lecture given at Churchill College, Cambridge linked below, Dr. Rupert Read extends the argument that the Deep Adaptation agenda is about how we need to revise our thinking and acting in ways that take seriously the possibility that we will not be able to avert major future catastrophic ecological and social events:

 “the resilience of human societies can be conceived as the capacity to adapt to changing circumstances so as to survive with valued norms and behaviors.
 The question is asked “What are the valued norms and behaviors that human societies will wish to maintain as they seek to survive?”.